Dr. med. Dirk Manski

 Premedication:

-Premedication may reduce the rate of side effects of the iodinated contrast media in certain situations: chronic kidney disease, allergic predisposition, or hyperthyroidism, see section contrast media for the pharmacology of iodinated contrast media.
+Premedication may reduce the rate of side effects of the iodinated contrast medium in certain situations: chronic kidney disease, allergic predisposition, or hyperthyroidism, see section contrast medium for the pharmacology of iodinated contrast medium.
 Bowel preparation before IVP delays the examination and fails to show any clear benefit in randomized trials.

 Examination technique:

-After emptying the bladder, the examination begins with an abdominal X-ray (KUB, plain film).
-Contrast media is given if good examination conditions are seen (no meteorism or contrast media remnants of preliminary studies).
+After emptying the bladder, the examination begins with an abdominal X-ray (KUB, plain film). contrast medium is given if good examination conditions are seen (no meteorism or contrast medium remnants of preliminary studies).

 Depending on the results of the 6 and 12 min imaging, further radiographs are done to e.g., evaluate hydronephrosis with insufficient contrast [fig. i.v. urography of third-grade hydronephrosis].
 Collimation should be adapted to the clinical question (lower abdomen, half-sided KUB).
 Additional radiographs to image bladder tumors or residual urine are no longer performed due to the wide availability of ultrasound imaging.